grbfacet/facet/tutorial.md

 <span class="eq">E<sub>Einstein</sub> ≈ m<sub>0</sub>c<sup>2</sup> + E<sub>Newton</sub> ! </span>

 This tells us that when a body is standing still, i.e. when v = 0, i.e. when E<sub>Newton</sub> = 0 that E<sub>Einstein</sub> = m<sub>0</sub>c<sup>2</sup>.
 This is the best way to understand the idea that mass and energy are inter-convertible.
 Given that c<sup>2</sup> is a very big number it tells us that a small amount of mass might be convertible into a large amount of energy and that is the basis of the nuclear reactions of fission (atomic bomb, nuclear reactors) and fusion (hydrogen bomb and the energy released by a star’s “burning” of hydrogen and other elements).
-When a uranium atom fissions into parts, the sum of the weights of the parts is less than the weight of the original atom and that tiny missing weight is converted to very rapid motion of the results of the break up (fission) of the uranium atom.
+When a uranium atom fissions into parts, the sum of the weights of the parts is less than the weight of the original atom and that tiny missing weight is converted to very rapid motion, kinetic energy of motion, of the results of the break up (fission) of the uranium atom.

-For most processes we study, rocket ships, accelerated electrons, etc. the first term, the rest energy, is unchanged in the process as we are not changing the particle composition of, say the electron, we are only accelerating it so that term is the same before and after acceleration and we are left with the difference is only in the terms that involve a power of the velocity so we can rewrite
+For most processes we study, rocket ships, accelerated electrons, etc. the first term, the rest energy, is unchanged in the process as we are not changing the particle composition of, say the electron, we are only accelerating it so that term is the same before and after acceleration and the difference is only in the terms that involve a power of the velocity so we can rewrite

 <span class="eq">E<sub>Einstein</sub> of motion = E<sub>Newton</sub> + 1/4 m<sub>0</sub>c<sup>2</sup>β<sup>4</sup></span>

 <span class="eq">= 1/2 m<sub>0</sub>v<sup>2</sup> + 1/4 m<sub>0</sub>v<sup>4</sup>/c<sup>2</sup> + even smaller terms when v/c is small.</span>

-Since the second term (the v<sup>4</sup>/c<sup>2</sup> term) is very small for ordinary velocities observable in, say, Newton’s time, all measurements would have agreed with Newton’s theory within the measurement precision of his time.
+Since the second term (the v<sup>4</sup>/c<sup>2</sup> term) is very small for ordinary velocities observable in Newton’s time, all measurements would have agreed with Newton’s theory within the measurement precision of his time.
 Thus, his theory passed every test and was believed to be “true”.
 It was only with advances in technology in the 19th century that measurements begin to indicate something was not right but it took about half a century for Einstein to figure out what was wrong and come up with his theory of relativity which agreed with Newton at low velocities but differed at high velocities and explained the anomalies that had been noticed.

 Actually, Einstein’s theory was there for anyone to see as far back as the 1860s, hidden in the new Maxwell’s unified theory of Electricity and Magnetism but to see it one had to throw off some very natural assumptions made by Newton and see the world in a way that disagreed with ordinary human experience.
 That was the genius of Einstein to make that leap.
 (Actually, at the time the anomaly was considered a flaw in Maxwell’s theory, not Newton’s.
 It was Einstein that turned the picture around and said Maxwell was right and Newton had it wrong.)